I’ve come too far to see the end now—Nothing Left To Say, Imagine Dragons

 Our Knight family plays a prominent role in the history of Ray City.
 Learn more at the excellent Ray City History Blog.

 Levi J. Knight (1803-1870) and Ann Donald Clements (1802-1857) are 5th great-grandparents of MKS in the Knight branch.

 She was born in 1729 at Farrar’s Island, Henrico County, Virginia, the daughter of George Farrar and Judith Jefferson.
-Priscilla married Henry Howard on 4 May 1762 in Lunenburg County, Virginia.
-After Henry died in 1796, she married Adams Sanders some time after 2 Nov 1798, probably in Person County, North Carolina.
+Priscilla married Henry Howard on 4 May 1762 at Lunenburg County, Virginia.
+After Henry died in 1796, she married Adams Sanders some time after 2 Nov 1798, probably at Person County, North Carolina.